What is Low Latent Inhibition

 What exactly is Low Latent Inhibition?

-In order to even attempt to explain what low latent inhibition is, I feel it is vital that an understanding of the term “latent inhibition” is reached first of all, so that it’s easier for people to grasp the concept in its entirety.
-Latent inhibition is a term used to refer to the observation that a familiar stimulus (e.g. something we see, hear, smell, feel or taste that we’ve had before) takes longer to acquire meaning (as a signal or conditioned stimulus) than a new stimulus.
+In order to even attempt to explain what low latent inhibition is, I feel it is vital that an understanding of the term “latent inhibition” is reached.
+Latent inhibition is a term used to explain how our observation of a familiar stimulus (e.g. something we see, hear, smell, feel or taste that we’ve had before) takes longer to acquire meaning than a new stimulus.
 It’s essentially a mental tool you develop in order to experience the world in a manageable way.
 You use latent inhibition in your day-to-day interactions with the environment.

-For example when you go through a door in your house you most likely do so by using the door handle to open it.
+For example, consider how you experience a doorknob.
 You are familiar with door handles and how they work, what the purpose of them is and in most cases a door handle wouldn’t interest you enough for you to pay it any notice.
 Why should you?
 You know how they work already and have seen them before.
-Your brain applies the same rule to different types of door handles on all sorts of doors, “it is there so that I can open this door”.
+Your brain applies the same rule to different types of door handles on all sorts of doors, “It is there so that I can open this door”.
 You do not question the choice of door handles or look into the finer details in terms of why that door handle in particular was chosen, because if your brain had to do this every time a new stimulus presented itself it wouldn’t be able to cope and would overload.
 This is why we have Latent Inhibition.
 It allows us to distinguish familiar doorknobs from unfamiliar doorknobs so we can simplify how we experience the world.

 Low latent inhibition